ticean/magento-shell-tools/README.md

 directory.
 for snapshot to/from remote hosts, you would ideally need to have ssh keys installed.
 The process does a remote ssh command to make the snapshot as a 'over the wire' mysqldump will lock the database for a loooong time.
-If no ssh key is sinstalled you will get prompted for password many times.
+If no ssh key is installed you will get prompted for password many times!

 Installation